hauckshane/DataViz_Final_Project/classmate_projects.md

 ## March 30

 Charlie: Working on r package to scrape and help users create graphs of ECAC hockey stats.

+## April 4

+Grace: Creating an interactive map that shows the different counties in California and a unit of water.